plu7o/GameOfLife/README.md

-# Re-create the README.md file since the execution state was reset

 # Game of Life Simulator (Rust)

 A fast and customizable **Game of Life** simulation written in Rust, with adjustable parameters for population dynamics, reproduction rules, mutation, aging, and more.